 Thanks!
 Now check your inbox.

 A positive word of mouth can do wonders for your business, but you should know how to formulate emails not to repel customers.
 A cut-and-dried ‘I’m sorry for the inconvenience’ won’t make things better — people should see you’re really trying to alleviate their concerns!
 You have to put the customer at the center of your business.
+An apology letter should be under 300 words long.
+Use a free character counter to make sure your letter is not too short or too long.

 How to show customers that you’re geared up to help?
 Avoid certain formulations.
 Here’s an example of apology notes that are doomed to fail: